bsc-pm/nos-v/docs/user/api.md

 The nOS-V synchronization primitives provide pthread-compatible interfaces for mutexes, barriers, condition variables, and read-write locks.
 They behave similarly to their pthread counterparts but with different contention handling: instead of blocking the underlying worker thread, a contended call causes the current task to pause, allowing other tasks to be scheduled on the same core.
 All functions return POSIX error codes on failure.
+To use the pthread-compatible interface users must include the `nosv/compat.h` header.

 ---